Handroanthus chrysotrichus: Golden Trumpet Tree

 Flowering: early spring, before new leaves emerge

-Figure 4.
-Flower—Handroanthus chrysotrichus: Golden trumpet tree
+Flower—Handroanthus chrysotrichus: Golden trumpet tree.

 Figure 4.
-Flower—Handroanthus chrysotrichus: Golden trumpet tree
+Flower—Handroanthus chrysotrichus: Golden trumpet tree.

 Fruit